vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_5_The_Long_View_for_Humanity.md

 [^46]: Even if extending to other planets, the same logic will apply.

-[^47]: A useful definition might be uninter- rupted preservation of the knowledge and history gained thus far, without some apoc- alyptic collapse forcing a start-from-scratch revival to the extent that's even plausible.
+[^47]: A useful definition might be uninterrupted preservation of the knowledge and history gained thus far, without some apocalyptic collapse forcing a start-from-scratch revival to the extent that's even plausible.

 [^48]: